telefonicaid/fiware-pep-steelskin/README.md

 * List of subqueries in query request
 * List of strings in body

+PEP reloads this file each time it changes without needing restarting PEP itself.

-This is an example of file `configAccessMatch.js` (full path /opt/fiware-pep-steelskin/configAccessMatch.js i.e. in a docker image):
+This is an example of file `configAccessMatch.js` (full path `/opt/fiware-pep-steelskin/configAccessMatch.js` i.e. in a docker image):

 ```
 // Activity related with a list of users